Skip to main content

 Website Pitch Rules and Info

 KidLitGN hosts an annual pitch event designed to get GN creators’ projects in front of agents and editors.
-The pitch event is the first Wednesday in October and includes writers and illustrators of middle-grade and younger graphic novels (for YA, see our sister site: yagnpitch.com).
+The pitch event is the first Wednesday in October and includes writers and illustrators of kids through YA graphic novels.

 The comments sections for the pitch sections will remain off until pitches open for pre-loading, and won’t be viewable until the start of the pitch event.